chrisppy/feed/CONTRIBUTING.md

 Thank you for your interest in contributing to feed!
 There are many ways to contribute, and we appreciate all of them.

-Note: Please squash commits together if there are multiple for a PR.

 ## Pull Requests

 ### Titles

 The pull request titles must use present tense and follow one of the following formats:

 ```